 A range of free events will run in Swansea across the festival period, including: an evening with Michael Morpurgo, one of the UK’s best-loved authors and storytellers; a hands-on arts and crafts session at our special ‘demon stations’ with our Egyptian demons expert; photo walks to inspire photographic responses to the beautiful Swansea coastline; a chance to share your stories of hope and fear with our award winning Creative Writing team; and an evening of Welsh poetry and celebration with the chaired bard at the 2016 National Eisteddfod, Aneirin Karadog.

-Full details of the wide range of Swansea events included in the festival coming soon.
+See the full details of the wide range of Swansea events included in the festival here.

 The Public Lecture and Event Series for 2016-17 is currently being finalised - check back soon to see our full list of events.